syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/selection/column-selection.md

 To achieve range of column selection, you can use the `selectColumnsByRange` method.
 This method selects the columns by specifying the start and end column indexes.

-The following example demonstrates how to select a range of columns within the Grid by obtaining the selected column's start index and end index through textbox components.
+The following example demonstrates how to select a range of columns within the Grid by obtaining the selected column's start index and end index through [TextBox](https://ej2.syncfusion.com/aspnetcore/documentation/textbox/getting-started) components.
 Then, pass these start index and end index as arguments to the `selectColumnsByRange` method.
 When you trigger the button event by clicking the **Select Columns** button, a range of columns is selected within the Grid.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}